sagefy/sagefy/docs/Ideas.md

 ### How does Sagefy implement this idea?

 - Cards and units have requires, which ensures the learner has sufficient prior knowledge.
-- The algorithms which sequence show cards, units, and sets that are available to the learner.
+- The algorithms which sequence show cards, units, and subjects that are available to the learner.
     - The algorithms which sequence the entities focus on improving the learner's prior knowledge.
     - A diagnostic assessment means learners can build prior knowledge where lacking.
     - A learner with high prior knowledge can skip to more relevant areas.